Green3lement/Zero_Fs/readme.txt

 [Damage]
-Occasionally large amounts of damage is given to the ship mostly happens when flipped out of bounds
+Occasionally large amounts of damage is given to the ship mostly happens when flipped out of bounds Rough Terrian will INSTANTLY give 100 + damage if the ship gets stuck on it

+[Jump]
+The jump will trigger constantly and get the player stuck at the top

 Status:
 Currently IN: